ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         a value like 50 for increased parallelism.

     Fully Qualified Collection Name (FQCN)
         The full definition of a module, plugin, or role hosted within a collection, in the form <namespace.collection.content_name>.
 Allows a Playbook to refer to a specific module or plugin from a specific source in an unambiguous manner, for example, ``community.grafana.grafana_dashboard``.
-The FQCN is required when you want to specify the exact source of a module and multiple modules with the same name are available.
-In cases in which users have multiple collections installed with similar content, the FQCN will always be the explicit and authoritative indicator of which collection to use for content.
+The FQCN is required when you want to specify the exact source of a plugin.
+For example, if multiple collections contain a module plugin called ``user``, the FQCN specifies which one to use for a given task.
+When you have multiple collections installed, the FQCN is always the explicit and authoritative indicator of which collection to search for the correct plugin for each task.

     Gather Facts (Boolean)
         :term:`Facts` are mentioned above.
 Sometimes when running a multi-play